Introduction to Wrongful Death Cases

 - Lost support (typically to children).

-The idea that someone can bring an action to recover for the death of someone else is a modern notion.
-The United States did not originally allow for this and the laws that it inherited, England’s, did not provide for a similar cause of action either.
-However, over the last 100 years, federal courts and all state courts have opened the door to wrongful death actions.
+Filing and resolving a wrongful death lawsuit on behalf of surviving family members is a modern notion in America.
+The United States did not originally provide this legal solution when common law was established through inherited English laws.
+However, over the last century, federal courts and all state courts have opened the door to wrongful death actions.
 Therefore, understanding the particulars of this lawsuit is important.
 Here are a couple of things to keep in mind:

 1. What must I allege in a wrongful death cause of action?